achieving an expressive intensity that made for compelling listening.

 Albert Schnelzer - Burn my Letters.
 World Premiere recording with Västerås Sinfonietta on BIS Records

 As a pianist, The Guardian says Simon has “profound sensitivity and technical brilliance, achieving an expressive intensity that makes for compelling listening.”
-He performs in premiere festivals and concert halls across Europe including Verbier, Schleswig-Holstein, Edinburgh, Gstaad and at Wigmore Hall where he appears regularly as pianist with the acclaimed Nash Ensemble (Ensemble-in-residence).
+Simon has a long-standing duo partnership with Philip Moore and performs in premiere festivals and concert halls across Europe including Verbier, Schleswig-Holstein, Edinburgh, Gstaad and at Wigmore Hall.
 Notable concerto debuts include the NHK Symphony Orchestra under the baton of Alan Gilbert, BBC Scottish Symphony Orchestra under Ilan Volkov and the Swedish Radio Symphony Orchestra directing from the keyboard.

 Simon Crawford-Phillips and Lawrence Power – Debussy Beau Soir

-As a prolific recording artist he has recorded for BIS, Channel Classics, DG, Deux-Elles, Harmonia Mundi, Hyperion, LSO Live, Naxos, Nonesuch, Signum Classics, Alba and DB Productions.
+As a prolific recording artist, Simon has recorded for Alba, BIS, Channel Classics, DG, Deux-Elles, Harmonia Mundi, Hyperion, LSO Live, Naxos, Nonesuch, Onyx, Signum Classics, Alba and DB Productions.
 In addition to radio and television broadcasts in Europe, Australia and Japan Simon has also presented concerts for Sweden’s classical music radio station P2.
-His most recent release of Schubert together with Josephine Knight garnered 5 star reviews.
-Future releases include a Debussy portrait for Hyperion with the Nash Ensemble, Mendelssohn Symphonies with Västerås Sinfonietta and a Schubert/Kurtag album for BIS with long-time piano partner Philip Moore.

 For further projects and for print, please download Simon’s full biography.